meltano/hub/static/markdown/tap-target-maintenance.md

 Please open an issue on the [Singer Most Wanted repo](https://github.com/MeltanoLabs/Singer-Most-Wanted/issues) to let the community know that a tap or target needs porting.
 We can try to find someone to port it.

+### How can I become a maintainer in MeltanoLabs?
+How do I stop being a maintainer?

+Please see the [MeltanoLabs Meta repo](https://github.com/MeltanoLabs/Meta) for more information on how we manage this organization.

 # Unmaintained Taps and Targets

 Taps will occasionally become dormant as maintainers change jobs, companies shift priorities, or individual maintainers don't have enough time.

 ## FAQs
 ### What is considered an unmaintained tap?